HJ0311/01-Born2beroot/README(em).md

 - Whether LVM is active or not.
 - The number of active connections.
 - The number of users using the server.
-- The IPv4 address of your server and its MAC (media Access Control) address.
+- The IPv4 address of your server and its MAC(Media Access Control) address.
 - The number of commands executed with the **sudo** program.

 > ⚠️